cxpartners/sepa-customer-platform/doc/architecture/decisions/0009-custom-frontend-application-backstage-users.md

 ## Decision Outcome

-[Option 1] Reusing the application's components and functionality built for the front stage users would provide both a unified best practice user experience, and a doucoupled frontend application that minimises the reliance upon and customisations required to the Dynamics CRM.
+[Option 1] Reusing the application's components and functionality built for the front stage users would provide both a unified best practice user experience, and a decoupled frontend application that minimises the reliance upon and customisations required to the Dynamics CRM.

 ### Positive Consequences

 * SEPA creates & relies upon a reusable set of back stage components that can be used by other project's requiring a web interface.
 * Least reliance / lock in to CRM vendor, both in terms of customisations but also in terms of the domain specific resources required.
 * Best support for evolutionary design & architecture - changing the standalone frontend application would be less costly compared to changing the CRM interface.
-Facilitate hypothesis driven development.
+Facilitates hypothesis driven development.

 ### Negative Consequences